infrared0/scn-redmine/README.md

 Incoming IMAP email is handled by adding a cron job running on the Docker host:

     sudo crontab -e

+and add the following entry to the bottom:

     */5 * * * * docker exec -t redmine-redmine-1 /opt/bitnami/redmine/cron-imap.sh 2>&1 | /usr/bin/logger -t redmine-imap

 This cron job uses docker to execute the imap job inside the redmine container, and capture std and err output to syslog (tagged "redmine-imap").